 Physical Pilgrimages

 “Physical pilgrimages” are pilgrimages that include travel.
 This page describes three options for physical pilgrimages: moving around a home or garden, moving around a neighbourhood, or travelling further afield.
+Additionally, premises other than a home can be used, such as a church as described on this page.

 Shimmering pilgrimage